-Often the Facebook posts starts something like “Hey guys, I’m deciding on a logo for my business.
+Often the Facebook posts start something like “Hey guys, I’m deciding on a logo for my business.
 I can’t decide between these two designs.
 What do you think?”

-With this kind of question you will only get a response based purely on personal preferences.
-You are not getting an answer about what is right for YOUR business.
+With this kind of question, you will only get a response based purely on personal preferences.
+You are not getting an answer to what is right for YOUR business.

 So if you want a more specific response, give more specific details.